olahallvall/FlowDance.Documentation/README.md

 #### Compensation data
 Holds the data associated with a SpanCompensation.
 Use this data to compensate.
 Only you know how to compensate the data for a Span!
 Use it as it fits you needs!
 Only your imagination sets the limit.
 Maybe you shouldn't add a very massive dataset here due to performance issues.
+A saved CompensationData entity can´t be lost - it's stored in a Stream in RabbitMq.

 You can add multiple compensation data to a Span.
 ```csharp